-I answered the call with two goals in mind — to prove how right I was and how wrong the other person was.
+I answered the call with only two goals in mind: to prove how right I was and how wrong the other person was.

 How do you think that conversation went?

-This conflict happened over nine years ago, so the rush of emotion has dissipated, and I can see more clearly how wrong my approach was.
+This conflict happened many years ago, so the rush of emotion has dissipated, and now I can see more clearly how wrong my approach was.

-One thing that has helped me greatly over the years has actually been memorizing — and making every effort to live out — our key verse for today, “A gentle answer turns away wrath, but a harsh word stirs up anger” (Proverbs 15:1).
+One thing that has helped me over the years has been memorizing — and making every effort to live out — our key verse for today: “A gentle answer turns away wrath, but a harsh word stirs up anger” (Proverbs 15:1).

-The Hebrew word “rak,” which is translated as “soft” in this verse, can also be translated as “gentle.”
-It’s a word that’s used 18 times in Scripture and relates to the quality of being tender, soft or delicate in substance.
+When I dug into the deeper meaning of the word “gentle” in this verse, I found that, in Hebrew, the word is rak.
+Rak is used 16 times in Scripture and relates to the quality of being tender, soft or delicate in substance.
 The connection with “answer” means our response should soothe and comfort the one listening to us.

-This means that, as disciples of Jesus, we are called to exercise emotional restraint by giving soft responses rather than harsh or painful ones.
-This enables us to turn back wrath instead of stirring it up, which only serves to cause further damage.
+This means that, as disciples of Jesus, we are called to exercise emotional restraint by giving gentle responses rather than harsh or painful ones.
+This enables us to turn away wrath instead of stirring it up, which only serves to cause further damage.